gabrielnardes/pipebling/README.md

 ### Make a buy order

-It will connect to the Bling API, do some checks, and create a buy order at Bling.
+It will connect to the Bling API, check if the products and organizations exists, and create a buy order at Bling.
 After that, it will update the buy order status at Pipedrive to `True`, to make sure to not import this deal again, and delete the deal from database.

 ### Delete won deal from database

 Delete entry only at database, not from Pipedrive.
-If you press `Import won deals`, it will be imported again.
+If you press `Import won deals`, the deal will be imported again.

 <br>
 <p align="center">Made by <a href="https://www.linkedin.com/in/gabriel-nardes-giampietro/">Gabriel Nardes Giampietro</a>👍